jerichomata/MovieDB/README.md

 Run this project locally by forking the repository then cloning.
 (You must have two terminals, one for the server and another for the client).

-- Open the project in your VSCode.
+- Open the project in VSCode.

 In the first terminal [SERVER]